dboddie-canonical-work/disgorged-docs/troubleshoot-snap-building.rst

 This enables you to view logs within the environment, check the value of environment variables, locate missing binaries and install missing dependencies.
 You can even edit *snapcraft.yaml* outside of the shell, and then run *snapcraft* within, to continue the build.

-Build issues are linked to the stage that *snapcraft* is working through (see `Snapcraft lifecycle <parts-lifecycle.md>`__) when it generates an error, and the most common problems associated with each step are outlined below.
+Build issues are linked to the stage that *snapcraft* is working through (see :ref:`Snapcraft lifecycle <parts-lifecycle>`) when it generates an error, and the most common problems associated with each step are outlined below.

 **1. Snapcraft.yaml**
 ~~~~~~~~~~~~~~~~~~~~~